tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- tapahtumankäsittelijäksi tulee määriteltyä <i>funktiokutsu</i>.
 Sekin on monissa tilanteissa ok, mutta ei nyt, nimittäin kun React renderöi metodin, se suorittaa kutsun <em>setToValue(0)</em>.
 Kutsu aiheuttaa komponentin tilan päivittävän funktion _setCounter_ kutsumisen.
 Tämä taas aiheuttaa komponentin uudelleenrenderöitymisen.
 Ja sama toistuu uudelleen... -->
 meaning that the event handler is actually a <i>function call</i>, not a reference to the function.
 As a general rule there is nothing wrong with this, but in this particular case the <em>setToValue(0)</em> function is called when React renders the component.
-This function then makes a call to to the _setCounter_ function.
-This in turn causes the component to be re-rendered.
+This function then makes a call to the _setCounter_ function, which in turn causes the component to be re-rendered.
 And this cycle goes on and one...

 <!-- Tilanteeseen on kaksi ratkaisua.
 Ratkaisuista yksinkertaisempi on muuttaa tapahtumankäsittelyä seuraavasti -->
 There's two potential solutions to this problem.
-The simpler solution is to change the event handlers as shown below
+The simpler solution is to change the event handlers into the form shown below

 ```js
 const App = (props) => {